 \subsection{Rank histogram}

 Another way of assessing the calibration of a density is through rank histograms.
-By sampling $m$ times from our model, we can obtain an empirical distribution $\hat{F}_{i,t}$ for day $t$ and location $i$.
-Then, we can estimate $F^{-1}_{i,t}( y_{i,t})$ as $\hat{F}_{i,t}( y_{i,t}) = \sum_{k=1}^{m} \mathds{1}\{ y_{i,t} > y_{i,t}^{(k)} \} $, that is the quantile of the observed rainfall with respect to our model's simulations $\{ y_{i,t}^{(k)}:k \in \{1,\ldots,m\}\}$.
-We refer to one such quantile as the rank of $ y_{i,t}$.
-By obtaining the rank of observations across days, we can construct a histogram of ranks.
+This consists of computing the percentile value associated with an observation under a model, the percentiles being called the observation ranks. {For the Cens-JGNM and ConvCNP models, as we have explicit models for marginal densities for every location $i\in\mathcal{I}$, we can compute the ranks of observed rain directly using the model's CDF corresponding to location $i$ and day $t$.
+In the case of $0$-valued observations, we sample uniformly a value from the censored range $[0,1-p_{i,t}]$ following the explicit modelling of $0$.
+For the VAEGAN model, we sample $m$ times from the model to obtain an empirical distribution $\hat{F}_{i,t}$ for days $t$ and location $i$.
+Then, we can estimate $F_{i,t}( y_{i,t})$ as $\hat{F}_{i,t}( y_{i,t}) = \sum_{k=1}^{m} \mathds{1}\{ y_{i,t} > y_{i,t}^{(k)} \} $, that is the percentile of the observed rainfall with respect to our model's simulations $\{ y_{i,t}^{(k)}:k \in \{1,\ldots,m\}\}$.
+We note that to break ties in ranks of $0$-valued rain, for the VAE-GAN, we add a meteorologically insignificant amount of rain to observations and simulations, following the original VAEGAN paper \citep{Harris2022}.} By obtaining the rank of observations across days, we can construct a histogram of ranks.
 If the model is perfectly calibrated, the ranks will be uniformly distributed on $[0,1]$, as should be the case for a CDF of its own realisations.
-We can assess properties of our model by inspecting the dissimilarities of the histogram to a flat line \citep{hamill2001interpretation}.
+We can assess our model's properties by inspecting the dissimilarities of the histogram to a flat line \citep{hamill2001interpretation}.
 For instance, if the model is over-dispersed, the ranks will tend to group in the middle while under-dispersion will manifest itself as most ranks falling within the extremes of the histogram.
-Equally, one can determine bias of the model by observing unequal proportions of ranks on either side of the histogram, where an agglomeration on the right is indicative of under-prediction while agglomeration on the left indicates over-prediction.
+Equally, one can determine the bias of the model by observing unequal proportions of ranks on either side of the histogram, where an agglomeration on the right is indicative of under-prediction while agglomeration on the left indicates over-prediction.